 In order to address these challenges, in this project we propose to develop a robust and replicable Data Commons methodology, that is, an environment where to deploy and use existing data systems, and propose to pilot this methodology at the neighborhood level, in the Raval, while exploring spaces for creating value based on proximity data.

-To do so, it will be based on a diagnosis of the state of the infrastructures and services scheme that have an impact on the Raval and that use data for its operation.
-Next, the data will be categorized and the access will be assigned according to the needs of the potential users.
+The beginning of the project is based on a diagnosis of the state of the infrastructures and services scheme that have an impact on the Raval and that use data for its operation.
+Next, the data is categorized and the access is assigned according to the needs of the potential users.
 The aim is to make these data useful for the social-institutional context of Raval (social entities in the neighborhood, small businesses, associations, universities or spaces that promote research), while collaborative work is encouraged, it is guaranteed privacy and the use of open technology is encouraged, facilitating an ethical environment for collaborative data.

 In addition, the project also includes the creation of its own servers for the management and user interfaces, and also foresees meetings with the stakeholders of the neighborhood potentially interested with this tool.
 Through this interaction we want to know what they expect from this initiative that we start, as well as quantify what they can and want to be able to get from it.

-The final objective is to create a more democratic and transparent data management system, which will provide a great resource of useful urban data for research and the formulation of public policies, among other objectives.
+The final objective is to create a more democratic and transparent data management system, which provide a great resource for research and for the formulation of public policies, among other objectives.
 This system will be fed from several data sources, taking into account different types of users and sensitivity of the data sets, and thus creating a permit scheme with different roles.
 The technical and methodological challenge is, without any doubt, important.
 Beyond this, but, it is about making the new system available to the neighborhood and that its entities make it their own, generating a model of their own governance.
 And, beyond the scope of this project, we also seek to maintain it over time, and establish it as a reference for other open data experiences.
-And for all this, we started to make a long path.
-Are you joining us?

 Project awarded digital social innovation subsidies by ‘Impulsem el que fas 2017’